 The WSDL Editor provides support to check whether a WSDL document is valid, a specialized Content Completion Assistant, a component-oriented Outline view, and searching and refactoring operations.

 The Content Completion Assistant is a powerful feature that enhances the editing of WSDL documents.
-It helps you define WSDL components by proposing the element names and attribute values which you can insert at the caret position.
+It helps you define WSDL components by proposing the element names and attribute values that you can insert at the caret position.
 It also offers the list of WSDL and XML Schema components allowing you to insert references to them.
 The WSDL and XML Schema components are collected from all imported/included modules.
 The Content Completion Assistant offers a short description for the WSDL elements and attributes that it proposes.

-You can view and understand the relationship between WSDL resources and schemas with the help of the Hierarchy/Dependencies view.
+You can view and understand the relationship between WSDL resources and schemas with the help of the Resource Hierarchy/Dependencies view.